 David Correa's research looks at biological structures and processes as a source of insight for the development of new fabrication processes and advanced materials.
 The research aims at implementing state of the art digital fabrication tools (robotic manipulators, 3D printers and CNC milling) to develop innovative and high-performance design solutions for industrial and architectural applications.

-Dr. Elizabeth C English has experience in education, practice, teaching and research in both the fields of Architecture and Civil Engineering.
+Elizabeth English has experience in education, practice, teaching and research in both the fields of Architecture and Civil Engineering.
 She holds a Bachelor of Arts in Architecture and Urban Planning from Princeton University, a Master of Science in Civil Engineering from the Massachusetts Institute of Technology (MIT), and a PhD in Architectural Theory from the University of Pennsylvania.

 Jonathan Enns is a hybrid designer, strategist, inventor and entrepreneur.
 With design consulting experience in the technology and IOT industries, and a background in Architecture and interdisciplinary practice, his work focuses on the relationship between high technology environments and human wellbeing.